sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 Sparkflows can be configured to authenticate the user against LDAP.
 Users have to be added to Fire, before they can log into Fire and start using it.

-The following configurations have to be set appropriately in ''ldap.properties'' file inside ''conf'' folder of Fire home directory.
+The following configurations parameters have to be set appropriately in ''ldap.properties'' file inside ''conf'' folder of Fire home directory.

 .. figure:: ../..//_assets/installation/ldap/ldap_properties.PNG
    :alt: LDAP